ayousuf23/ayousuf23.github.io/_pages/portfolio.md

 permalink: /portfolio/
 author_profile: true
 ---
 This is a collection of the software/code I've made/written in reverse chronological order.
-I use Microsoft Visual Studio to code C, C++, and C#.
-I use Visual Studio Code to code Python.
-I use IntelliJ IDEA to code Java.

 These are the programming langauges I know (from most frequently used to least frequently used):
 1. C#